Third normal form: Definition of third normal form

 To rephrase Zaniolo's definition more simply, the relation is in 3NF if and only if for every non-trivial functional dependency X → Y, X is a superkey or Y \ X consists of prime attributes.
 Zaniolo's definition gives a clear sense of the difference between 3NF and the more stringent Boyce–Codd normal form (BCNF).
 BCNF simply eliminates the third alternative ("Every element of Y \ X, the set difference between Y and X, is a prime attribute.").

 The definition offered by Zaniolo can be shown to be equivalent to the Codd definition in the following way: let X → A be a nontrivial functional dependency (i.e., one where X does not contain A) and let A be a non-prime attribute.
-Also let Y be a candidate key of R. Then Y → X. Therefore, A is not transitively dependent on Y if and only if there is a functional dependency X → Y, i.e., if and only if X is a superkey of R.
+Also let Y be a candidate key of R. Then Y → X. Further since A is a non-prime attribute, therefore A cannot determine X (A → X not possible) because in that case AY would form the super key.
+Therefore, A is not transitively dependent on Y (X is not prime attribute as per 2NF but both Y and X can be non-primes without following the Codd definition for 3NF) if and only if there is a functional dependency X → Y (simply reversing one of the dependency to avoid transitivity), i.e., if and only if X is a superkey of R. It is to be noted that either or each of A, X and Y can be single attributes or a combination thereof but are necessarily disjoint.
+One can write X → Y equivalently as X → XY and one may thus observe the Zaniolo equivalence for Codd by performing the set difference between the dependent and the determinant.

+In short, Zaniolo points to a loophole more clearly than the transitive definition.
+3NF gives a massive "escape clause" (loophole) to the RHS before 3NF we were bothered about LHS and even in BCNF we are bothered about that.
+For a dependency (X → Y) to pass 3NF, even if X is not a Super Key / Candidate Key the following conditions must be true: